 Denmark uses track magnets to identify the location of neutral sections.
 Details of these track magnets are in Appendix G. The Great Belt tunnel (Storebælt) includes infrastructure magnets with opposite polarity for controlling tractive effort on EA locomotives.
 This information is subject to confirmation by Banedanmark.
 (322a)

-The Banedanmark Signalling Programme also plans to install infrastructure balises that perform a similar role and are detected by the active cab.
-This information is subject to confirmation by Banedanmark.
+The Banedanmark Signalling Programme will include a function in the ETCS to perform a similar role and are transmitted to the EVC in the active cab.
+Detailed information has to be obtained from Banedanmark.

 These systems provide information to automatically remove the overhead power supply before the neutral section and reconnect it after passing the neutral section.
 (322b)